 We’ve been discussing SMEs from a general perspective—we haven’t specified any industry or sector.
 It’s time to narrow down the spectrum and dive into the eLearning industry.

-Subject Matter Experts for eLearning
+Subject Matter Experts for Training and eLearning courses

 - Ensure that the curriculum of an eLearning program is accurate